nest/nestml/doc/pynestml_toolchain/front.rst

 Section 1: The model-processing Frontend
 ========================================

-In this section we will demonstrate how the model-processing frontend of PyNestML is structred.
+In this section we will demonstrate how the model-processing frontend of PyNestML is structured.
 To this end, it is first necessary to parse a textual model to an internal representation by means of a *lexer* and *parser*. :ref:`Section 1.1 <sec-lexer-parser-overview>` introduces this subsystem together with a collection of AST classes and the *ASTBuilderVisitor*, a component which extracts an AST representation from a given *parse tree*.
 Subsequently, the *CommentCollectorVisitor* and its underlying process responsible for the extraction of comments from the source model and their correct storing in the AST is demonstrated, making the generation of self-documenting models possible.
 Having a model’s AST, it remains to check its semantical correctness.
-For this purpose, `Section 1.2 <#chap:main:front:typing>`__ will first introduce a data structure for the storage of context-related details, namely the *Symbol* classes.
+For this purpose, :ref:`Section 1.2 <sec-symbol-typing-system>` will first introduce a data structure for the storage of context-related details, namely the *Symbol* classes.
 Here, we also show how modeled data types can be represented and handled.
 In order to provide a basic set of constants and functions predefined in NestML, the *predefined* subsystem is implemented.
 With a parsed model represented by the respective AST, and a structure for storing context information, the frontend proceeds to collect context related details of the model.
 Demonstrated in `Section 1.3 <#chap:main:front:semantics>`__ together with the *SymbolTable* and a set of *context conditions*, the *ASTSymbolTableVisitor* ensures semantical correctness.
 After all context conditions have been checked, the frontend’s model processing is complete.
 All steps outlined above are orchestrated by the *ModelParser* class which represents the interface to the model-processing frontend. :numref:`fig-frontend-overview` subsumes the concepts demonstrated in this chapter.
 In order to avoid ambiguity, we refer to the framework as *PyNestML*, while the processed language itself is called *NestML*.

 .. _fig-frontend-overview: